Teaching Team & Staff

 Zizi Smith

 Zizi Smith was in the graduating class of 2023 at the Attic.
 During his senior year he became involved in helping at the Attic and getting a better understanding of how it runs.
-He is now working as Erika and Norma’s assistant helping them with whatever they need done.
+He is now working as Norma’s assistant helping her with whatever they need done.
 Zizi is very invested in helping the Attic teach and inspire as many students as it can.
 Zizi worked at a program called Quiet Heart from 2018-2020.
 He would work with students teaching them survival skills such as making fires, tracking, edible plants, and many other outdoor skills.
 Zizi is a certified WFR (Wilderness First Responder).
 He has also worked for a company called Seattle Tree Consulting since 2019 where he installs new trees at customers’ homes, as well as various places in the city.
 You have probably seen some of his work.

 Jeremy Thomas